Sung-Huan/ANNOgesic/docs/source/questions.rst

 - **Q7:**

-If I only have fragmented RNA-Seq libraries or conventional RNA-Seq libraries, what kinds of annotation can be generated?
+If I only have fragmented RNA-Seq libraries or conventional RNA-Seq libraries, what kinds of annotations can be generated?
+On the other hands, if only dRNA-Seq libraries are available, what kinds of annotations can be generated?

 - **A7:**

+Only fragmented RNA-Seq or conventional RNA-Seq libraries are available:

-TEX treated libraries are mainly used for TSS detection.
-Therefore, if the user has no dRNA-Seq libraries, the annotation which needs TSS information may not be able to detect.
-The annotations which can be detected without dRNA-Seq libraries are: transcript, operon, terminator, CRISPR, sRNA (the results may be influenced, and UTR-derived sRNA can not be detected), sRNA target, GO term, subcellular localization, circular RNA, SNP, protein-protein interaction, annotation transfer.
+dRNA-Seq data (TEX+/-) are mainly used for TSS detection.
+Therefore, if the user has no dRNA-Seq data, the annotations which need TSS information may not be able to detect.
+The annotations which can be detected without dRNA-Seq libraries are: transcript, operon (sub-operon can not be detected), terminator, CRISPR, sRNA (the results may be influenced, and UTR-derived sRNA can not be detected), sRNA target, GO term, subcellular localization, circular RNA, SNP, protein-protein interaction, annotation transfer.
+For the details of sRNA detection, if TSSs can not be obtained, the selection of the best sRNA candidates can only considers the information like secondary structure folding energy, BLAST results, etc. Thus, the accuracy of sRNA detection (especially for the selection of the best sRNA candidates) will be influenced.
+For operon detection, since the TSS information is not available, the sub-operons can not be detected.

+The other features (including UTR-derived sRNAs) which can not be detected precisely or at all by only fragmented or conventional RNA-Seq data require the information of TSS or ribosome-binding site.

+Only dRNA-Seq libraries are available:

+Actually, all the genomic features can be detected by only using dRNA-Seq data.
+However, dRNA-Seq usually does not able to detect transcript boundary.
+Thus, the genomic features which are related to transcript boundary will be influenced, such as transcripts, sRNAs, sORFs, operon, terminators, etc. Although the 3'end of transcripts may be not clear, the genomic feature detections of ANNOgesic still show high performances by comparing to the previously published data.